Harpoon (series): Overview

 Commercial development of both versions has ceased.
 The most recent release of Harpoon 3 Advanced Naval Warfare aka "ANW" is V3.11.1.
 (January 2013).
 While the most recent commercial release of Harpoon Commander's Edition aka "HCE" is v2009.097 (October 2010), Matrix Games makes available version v2015.027 (January 2016) as a direct download from its Harpoon page.
+In Jan 2023 Matrix Games released the 2022.027 Patch for Harpoon Ultimate Commander's Edition.
+The patch brings any version of Harpoon Ultimate Commander's Edition from the very earliest 2009.050 to the 2022.026 beta up to the current official patch version 2022.027.

 Harpoon Commander's Edition has been under development by volunteers with new beta versions available via the HarpGamer HC Beta Current Files.
 All beta versions install on top of v2015.027.

 The H3 MilSim (aka Harpoon 3 Professional) product is still available.

 Gameplay

 The games play in real time, with time acceleration capability in case the action slows down.
 The player can control single or multiple platforms (thousands if the computing power is available).
 The game is extremely comprehensive, although certain elements of naval warfare are not modeled, such as radar ducting, sonar bottom and surface bounce, and COMINT/SIGINT.